boompig/citation-mgr/README.md

 * cd into the directory where you cloned the repo and run `yarn install`
 * from the same directory, run `yarn start`
 * leave this terminal window running, server is running on port 8080
+  * you can set the port using the PORT environment variable

 ### Development